htcondor/htcondor/docs/version-history/development-release-series-89.rst

   sort of name.
   :ticket:`7477`

+- The Box.com file transfer plugin now implements the chunked upload method, which means that uploads of 50 MB or greater are now possible.
+Prior to this implementation, jobs uploading large files would unexpectedly go on hold.
+  :ticket:`7531`

 - To work around an issue where long-running *gce_gahp* process enter a state where they can no longer authenticate with GCE, the daemon now restarts once every 24 hours.
 This does not affect the jobs themselves.